python-gino/gino/docs/tutorial.rst

 .. note::

     Under the hood :meth:`~gino.api.Gino.set_bind` calls
-    :meth:`~gino.strategies.create_engine` and bind the engine to this ``db`` object.
+    :meth:`~gino.create_engine` and bind the engine to this ``db`` object.
 GINO engine is similar to SQLAlchemy engine, but not identical.
 Because GINO engine is asynchronous, while the other is not.
 Please refer to the API reference of GINO for more information.

 Now that we are connected, let's create the table in database (in the same ``main()`` method)::